nicholasadorr/centos-kubevirt/helm/README.md

 1) Edit and create the necessary pvc ahead of time from within the pre reqs folder'

 ```
-kubectl create -f prereqs/pvc_fedora_vm.yml
+kubectl create -f prereqs/pvc_fedora1.yml
 ```
-2) Wait for the CDI pod to load in the Fedorra OS
+2) Wait for the CDI pod to load in the Fedora OS

 3) Deploy the helm chart